syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 {% endtabs %}

-The series can be collapsed by clicking on the respective legend item as shown below.
+The series can be collapsed by clicking the respective legend item as shown below:

 ![](Legend_images/togglingVisibility_seriesHidden.png)

-We can view the associated series again by clicking on the respective disabled legend item as shown below.
+You can view the associated series again by clicking the respective disabled legend item as shown below:

 ![](Legend_images/togglingVisibility_seriesRevealed.png)

-## Legend Customization
+## Legend customization

 `ItemMargin` property can be used to modify the space between legend items.
-The following code snippet illustrates how to customize the default appearance of the legend.
+The following code snippet illustrates how to customize the default appearance of the legend:

 {% tabs %}